 Gender Pay Gap Reporting

-At Sofology, we fully embrace the responsibility of providing a workplace that is fair, diverse and committed to treating each and every employee equally.
-We are dedicated to ensuring equal pay for male and female employees throughout the business, as well as offering the same opportunities to train, develop and thrive in every role.
-We therefore welcome the opportunity to publish, review and improve our Gender Pay Gap figures in line with the new legislation.
+At Sofology, we fully embrace the responsibility of providing a workplace that is fair, diverse and committed to treating each and every colleague equally.
+We are dedicated to ensuring equal pay for male and female colleagues throughout the business, as well as offering the same opportunities to train, develop and thrive in every role.
+We therefore welcome the opportunity to publish for the second year running our review of our Gender Pay Gap and our action plan to improve.

 Understanding The Gender Pay Gap

-The gender pay gap is a way to identify if there are any gaps in pay between men and women by using a set of calculations prescribed by legislation.
-These figures will give an overview of the gender balance within our business by comparing the average earnings for both men and women, regardless of role or seniority at Sofology.
+The Gender Pay Gap is a method to identify if there are any gaps in pay between men and women by using a set of calculations prescribed by legislation.
+These figures give an overview of the gender balance within our business by comparing the average earnings for both men and women, regardless of role or seniority at Sofology.
 This information will help to identify any room for improvement within the organisation in terms of gender equality and equal opportunities being afforded to both men and women.
-The Gender Pay Gap reporting will enable Sofology to fully review and reduce gender pay differences across the organisation.
-Sofology will continue to strive to create a more balanced, diverse and rewarding work environment for all of our employees.
+Gender Pay Gap reporting will enable Sofology to fully review and act upon any act upon any gender pay differences across the organisation.

-At Sofology, we have a number of roles which have standard rates of pay, for example; Sales Consultants, Sales Administrators, Customer Services, Van Drivers, Co-Drivers, Warehouse staff and Upholsterers.
-Men and women are paid the same rates of pay for these roles and the only difference in earnings would be down to performance, productivity or location.
+At Sofology we have a number of roles for which have standard rates of pay, for example; Sales Consultants, Sales Administrators, Customer Services, Van Drivers, Co-Drivers, Warehouse Colleagues and Upholsterers.
+Men and women are paid equally for these roles and the only difference in earnings would be down to performance, productivity, location, or length of service.

-Monitoring our gender pay data and, more importantly, understanding the factors that contribute to the differences will help to begin narrowing our Gender Pay Gap and will become part of a longer term strategy to help Sofology become recognised as an environment where women are equal, supported and driven to succeed.
+Monitoring our Gender Pay data, and more importantly understanding the factors that contribute to the differences will help to begin narrowing our Gender Pay Gap and will inform our longer term strategy to help Sofology become recognised as an environment where women are equal, supported and driven to succeed.

 Our Results - What is the Gender Pay Gap at Sofology?

-There are more males in senior positions throughout all business areas.
-There are 4 company directors at Sofology all of whom are male.
-We know there is more to do when it comes to leadership roles in our business and we are dedicated to achieving a higher % female representation in senior leadership roles.
+Previously in 2016/2017 the median Gender Pay Gap was 11% due to more males in Senior positions throughout all business areas.
+There were four company directors at Sofology all of whom were male.
+This will significantly move forwards in 2018 / 2019 with the introduction of a female CEO and three of our Senior Leadership Team are now female.
+We know there is more to do when it comes to Leadership roles in our business and we are dedicated to achieving a higher % female representation in Senior Leadership roles including Heads of Departments.

-The remuneration within our IT department is the highest within Head Office.
+The remuneration within our IT department is the highest within our Head Office.
 Technical IT roles are highly paid and attract a higher % of male applicants.
-Sofology is dedicated to recruiting new female talent into traditionally male dominated roles within the business to improve the male versus female ratio of employees across the whole organisation.
+Sofology is dedicated to recruiting female talent into traditionally male dominated roles within the business to improve the male versus female ratio of colleagues across the whole organisation.

-Giving everyone access to new career opportunities at Sofology is an integral platform to encourage female internal attraction.
-We have an internal vacancy platform, allowing any Sofologist looking for that next step the opportunity to be alerted when a suitable vacancy becomes available.
-In 2018 we will place more emphasis on our talent forums and use these to build diverse selection pools for senior roles.
+Giving everyone access to new career opportunities at Sofology is an integral platform to encourage female internal progression.
+We have an internal vacancy process, allowing any Sofologist looking for that next step, the opportunity to be alerted when a suitable vacancy becomes available.

-In 2017, we introduced the Next Generation programme which allowed the opportunity to apply for in-house development and support to reach the next steps in their career path which was encouraged to be undertaken by both male and female employees.
+In 2017, we introduced the Next Generation programme which allowed our Sofologists the opportunity to apply for in-house development and support to reach the next steps in their career path which was encouraged to be undertaken by both male and female colleagues.